JinPing-Zou/BQAE-TV/README.md

 For more details about the methodology and experimental results, please refer to the paper:

 **A Bayesian deep prior-based quaternion matrix completion for color image inpainting**

+# 🔔 Note
+The input to a quaternion deep model can usually be constructed by appending an all-zero real part.
+However, in our recent investigation, we have considered an alternative strategy, namely, setting the first layer as a conventional convolution operation.